JuskFF/Notes/README.md

 # Notes
-The repository is mainly used to record the notes.
+This repository is mainly used to record the notes.